xhh6fb/ds4320-project-2/README.md

 ### Data Summary - FIX!

+Rather than using a raw online table directly as the final dataset, I created a custom secondary dataset specifically tailored to the project question of predicting quarterback next-game passing yards and passing touchdowns.
+The raw source data came from nflverse through the `nflreadpy` Python package, but I filtered those raw tables to regular-season quarterback observations, merged schedule context, identified the quarterback’s opponent and home/away status, calculated rest days, and engineered rolling pregame performance summaries.
+I also created opponent pass-defense context features based on what opposing defenses had allowed before each game.
+The result is a purpose-built quarterback-game document dataset designed for pregame forecasting rather than a generic download of public source data.

 | Collection | Description |
 |---|---|
 | Data Source | nflverse (via nflreadpy Python package) |